A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Applying PMP Metrics and Diagnostic Tools to DL-ESMs

 \subsection{Extra-tropical Modes of Variability Diagnostics}

+The PMP framework also provides diagnostics for evaluating model performance in representing major modes of climate variability.
+We omit a detailed assessment of the El Niño--Southern Oscillation (ENSO) in the present analysis because sea surface temperatures are prescribed in these simulations, so ENSO variability is imposed through the boundary conditions rather than freely generated by the models.
+This expectation was confirmed by comparing the simulated Niño 3.4 index with the reference index: both ACE2 and NeuralGCM reproduce Niño 3.4 variability very closely, with correlations greater than 0.95.

-The PMP framework encompasses the capability to analyze the Extra-tropical modes of variability (ETMoV), both in terms of pattern and amplitude, using the common basis function (CBF) approach introduced in \citep{Lee2019a}.
+We therefore focus our variability assessment on diagnostics that more directly test the Extra-tropical modes of variability (ETMoV), both in terms of pattern and amplitude, using the common basis function (CBF) approach introduced in \citep{Lee2019a}.
 More specifically, among the the PMP's ETMoV metrics, we focus on four sea-level-pressure-based modes: the Southern Annular Mode (SAM), the Northern Annular Mode (NAM), the North Atlantic Oscillation (NAO) and the Pacific North America pattern (PNA).